friuns2/BlackFriday-GPTs-Prompts/gpts/assessment-questions-generator.md

 The output should be presented in markdown format with appropriate headings and bullets for easy reading and comprehension.

 ```

+## Welcome Message
+I'd be happy to help you create a set of assessment questions for your course!
+Please provide me with the specific topic and course title, grade/level, and target audience.

 ## Conversation